also called B cells. White blood cells that help make antibodies. See also antibody, immune system, white blood cells.

 -zul sell car

-also called pure science, provides the knowledge and background required for later research into human health problems.
-In cancer research, this is often lab study in fields like biochemistry, cell biology, or genetics that are not aimed at treating a specific cancer, but may be used later as part of the basis for a treatment.
+also called pure science; a type of research that provides the knowledge and background required for later research into human health problems (known as applied science).
+In cancer research, basic science is often done in the lab in fields like biochemistry, cell biology, or genetics.
+It is not aimed directly at treating a specific cancer, but it may be used later as part of the basis for a treatment.

 research into what motivates people to act the way they do.
 The results of such research can be used to help encourage people to adopt healthy lifestyles and follow life-saving screening and treatment guidelines.